 - I confirm that my property is not a holiday home

-- I understand that the council may at a later date request proof of address and ownership of the vehicle (the vehicle must be registered to your Brighton & Hove address)
+- I understand that the council may at a later date request proof of address, ownership of the vehicle and motor insurance documentation showing the Brighton and Hove address.

 - I understand that I may be asked to provide eligibility and that if this cannot be provided within 14 working days my permit may be revoked

 - I understand that Council Tax records may be inspected to assess eligibility

 Any person knowingly making a false statement for the purposes of obtaining a resident permit is liable for a fine not exceeding Level 5 (£5,000) or imprisonment for up to 6 months, or both a fine and imprisonment.